miguelfiguera/ror-book/README.md

 Also, this is getting pushed to another branch called
     `friendships_simple`
 That way Im not loosing anything that I would like to save.

+The main idea of this is just to create the friendship with a 'pending' status, a method on the model that update the status to accepted with a button or to destroy it with another button.
+To be shown on the notifications button of the nav bar.

 ## 7.5 Creating a table for the likes...
 This was not on the plan, but to avoid an user duplicating his likes, this is the way.
 Even if this makes me write more code.